-You may not be aware, but you have more than a hundred options to choose from when it comes to carriers, but not all of them offer an ROP policy.
+You may not be aware, but you have more than a hundred options to choose from when it comes to carriers.

-Below we’ll tell you everything you’ll need to know about the product, available companies, and rates you can expect to pay.
+Below we’ll tell you everything you’ll need to know about the product, available life insurance companies, and rates you can expect to pay.

 In fact, one of the most common reasons people won’t buy another insurance policy is because they paid for the first one, and when the term was over, they thought about all the money they could have “saved” by not having an insurance plan in place.